 Visiting Vondelpark is a must, particularly in the summer.
 It’s a huge area that allows for everyone to have a bit of their own space.
 And it’s free!
 There’s a few, smaller, nice parks around the city, but if you want a bit of space, it’s worth travelling outside of the city itself.
 My friend and I stayed at a campsite, Bostel Amsterdamse Bos, where you can hire out a bed in a shared cabin.
 The campsite is quite difficult to get to from the city, perhaps an hour of travelling, but it is surrounded by woodland and wild rabbits hop about the site.
 It’s great if you want something a bit different and it would be a lot of fun to rent out a whole cabin with a group of friends for evenings of barbeques and drinking.

 While I hear that the Rijksmuseum is a must-visit, I must confess that I haven’t yet been.
-I have, however been to the Van Gogh Museum which absolutely lived up to the hype.
-It has a really extensive collection of Van Gogh’s work, including the best-known pieces and – in addition – when I visited there was an Edvard Munch exhibition, comparing the work of the two artists.
+I have, however, been to the Van Gogh Museum which absolutely lived up to the hype.
+It has a really extensive collection of Van Gogh’s work, including the best-known pieces.

 Where to stay

-I was lucky in that, when I stayed at luxury hostel, Ecomama, prices were very low as it had just opened and had few reviews online.
-It is now rated 9.1 on Hostelworld, a well-deserved score, and the costs are much higher.
+I was lucky in that when I stayed at luxury hostel, Ecomama, prices were very low as it had just opened and only had few reviews online.
+At time of writing it is rated 9.1 on Hostelworld, a well-deserved score, and the costs are much higher.
 However, it’s easily as good as – if not better than – a hotel and I would definitely stay there again.
-It’s really nicely and quirkily decorated with a great attention to detail, it has lovely communal spaces and, as a new build, it’s very modern and clean.
+It’s really nicely, quirkily decorated with a great attention to detail, it has lovely communal spaces and, as a new build, it’s very modern and clean.

 For a nice hotel option, I would recommend the DoubleTree by Hilton on NDSM Wharf, a short ferry ride from Amsterdam Central Station; the ferries run every half hour and are free to travel.
 The hotel has that unique decorative style that the Dutch are so good at, and that can sometimes be lacking from hotel chains.